+Code Description

-Code Description OUT-50 DO On Delay When a relay operation signal (operation set in OUT 31-35, 36) occurs, the relay turns on or the multi-function output operates after the time delay set at OUT-50.
+OUT-50 DO On Delay When a relay operation signal (operation set in OUT 31-35, 36) occurs, the relay curns on or the multi-function output operates after the time delay set at OUT-50.

 OUT-51 DO Off Delay When relay or multi-function output is initialized (off signal occurs), the relay turns off or multi-function output turns off after the time delay set at OUT-54.

-OUT-52 DO NC/NO Sel Select the terminal type for the relay and multi-function output terminal.
-By setting the relevant bit to '0,' it will operate A terminal (Normally Open).
-Setting it to '1' will operate B terminal (Normally Closed).
-Shown below in the table are Relay 1-5 and Q1 settings starting from the right bit.
-Item B terminal (Normal close) A terminal (Normal open) Keypad display
+OUT-52 DO NC/NO Sel elect the terminal type for the relay and multi-function output terminal.
+By some relevant bit to '0,' it will operate A terminal (Normally Open).
+Setting it to '1 perate B terminal (Normally Closed).
+Shown below in the table are Relay 1-4 of 1 settings starting from the right bit. term B terminal (Normal close) A terminal (Normal open) Keypad display

+Run cmd OUT-51

+Multi-functio output

+OUT-50